 If we’ve already dismissed that the time of day has little effect on damp conditions then there must be a culprit lurking in the corner.
 Let’s pull him out…[drum roll, please].

 And the malefactor is not the time of watering but is instead – poor drainage.

 Poor drainage can kill your plants quicker than a dose of glyphosate.
-Most plants don’t enjoy wet feet.
-They would rather take their nutrients as quickly as possible.
-Then, be released from the burden of sitting in a ‘cold bath’.
+Most plants don’t enjoy wet feet and would rather take their nutrients as quickly as possible and then be released from the burden of sitting in a ‘cold bath’.

 This is why gardeners need to improve their soils.
 If they’re sandy and drain too fast then the plants will not be able to source enough nutrient and you will need to water more often.
 Those gardeners who suffer from clay soils will find that they don’t drain as readily.
 Find a balance between the two and suddenly you will have plants singing your praises and performing beautifully.

 If you’re looking for some answers to improve your soil read on here

 Gardeners who accuse the time of watering for their plant failures have inappropriately blamed the wrong source.
 It has nothing to do with the time of day you water merely how well the soil drains around your plant roots.